Speaking clearly to someone with hearing loss

 For people with hearing loss the visual clues of speech become very important.
 Simple actions on your part, as the hearing person, may determine the ease with which these visual clues can be followed.

-Watch this video: thanks to What You Need To Know
+Thanks to What You Need To Know

 Top tips for good communication